-Understanding the difference between ERP and manufacturing resource planning (MRP) is important to getting the...
+Understanding the difference between ERP and material requirements planning is important to getting the most out...

 What is MRP?

 MRP requires inventory balances and availability, production and purchasing lead times and current order status, as well as forecasts and customer orders that drive the master production schedule.
-As a result, inventory management, production control, customer order management and purchasing applications were developed and integrated into a comprehensive software suite that also included accounting applications, resource planning and production scheduling and was eventually named manufacturing resource planning or MRPII.
+Built around this framework, inventory management, production control, customer order management and purchasing applications were developed and integrated into a comprehensive software suite that also included accounting applications, resource and production scheduling.
+While the first generation of such systems were known simply as MRP, eventually the name was changed to manufacturing resource planning or MRP II.

 MRP vs. ERP

 Of the two, ERP is the more dominant software system on the market today.
 Nearly every ERP system includes a basic planning module: MRP.
 While some smaller systems may be labeled MRP, they are, in fact, ERP but with more limited capabilities.
 If you happen to encounter the outmoded term MRP II, just consider the system to be a version of ERP.

 While MRP II and ERP were originally designed for manufacturing companies, these systems contain significant functionality that supports many different kinds of businesses, from distribution and retail to services, hospitals, insurance companies and more (see the chart).
 Software developers added functions such as point-of-sale, service billing, document management and workflow, to appeal to these broader markets.
 ERP is now available for every kind of business, not just manufacturing.

 ERP systems are generally developed as modular applications that address specific business processes.
 In addition to the core modules that support basic records -- items, bills of materials, resources and routings -- there are modules for:

 - manufacturing operations